ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 #### Level 201 application.properties
 * **app.l201.queue.name1** - Queue name used by the application to put messages.
 * **app.l201.queue.name2** - Queue name used by the application to get messages.

+### Level 202 Sample
+**MQ gateway for request / response in middle of a DSL Integration Flow**

+The Level 202 creates a DSL defined integration flow, which sends a
+request to MQ and waits for a response.

+It consists of 1 modules.
+* **MessageProducer201** - which sets up an integration flow in the middle of which, a request is send out to Queue 1 and the rest of the integration flow continues with the response from Queue 2.

+To enable the 202 sample uncomment the `@Component` line in `MessageProducer201`.

+#### Level 202 application.properties
+* **app.l202.queue.name1** - Queue name used by the application to put requests.
+* **app.l202.queue.name3** - Queue name used by the application to receive responses.